-I started in the fashion industry.
-High profile career woman and dedicated designer, I began to see my work featured with well-known brands.
+I started in the fashion industry; high profile career woman and dedicated designer, I began to see my work featured with well-known brands.
 Unfortunately, with success came clarity, and recognition of the ethical blindness in the industry’s use of animal products overtook my desire to pursue this career path.
-It was this realization that changed my life.
+It was this realisation that changed my life.

-I moved to Brisbane in pursuit of fulfillment.
-I wanted to start my career afresh, be a part of something meaningful, work hard for something that gives more than just financial stability.
-More than just personal gratification.
-Something that has an impact.
+I moved to Brisbane in pursuit of fulfilment.
+I wanted to start my career afresh, be a part of something meaningful, and work hard for something that gives more than just financial stability.
+More than just personal gratification; something that has an impact.

 I think we express so much through food.
-It’s the center of everything.
+It’s the centre of everything.
 Food reflects care, love and honesty.
 It brings warmth and happiness.
 It builds connections and strengthens bonds.
-Food was at the core of my family and it was them who shaped my faith in good food’s ability to change the world.
+Food was at the core of my family and it was them who shaped my faith in good foods ability to change the world.

 With this belief at heart I can firmly say that it is my family and family values that lie at the heart of Vege Rama.
 The menu design is heavily influenced by meals my family would enjoy at home.
 I taught myself to cook using my mother and grandmother’s recipes and techniques.
 They expressed a lot of love through cooking, and this attitude towards food is how Vege Rama was born.